jhucsf/fall2022/assign/assign02.md

 ```

 The tests for `in_bounds`, `blend_colors`, `blend_components`, and
-`draw_pixel` are enabled because they all test functions involved in
+`draw_pixel` are enabled because they are all test functions involved in
 the implementation of `draw_pixel`.
 The test for `draw_rect` is
 commented out because it is not part of the functionality expected
 for MS2.